 The District provides assistance with hydrogeology and related technical evaluations for development of new and alternative water sources including the inland Floridan aquifer, the sand-and-gravel aquifer, surface water, and reclaimed water.
 Other ongoing efforts include working with local governments and state and regional agencies to better coordinate land use and water supply planning.
-During FY 2015-2016, District staff continued collaboration with the Florida Department of Agriculture and Consumer Services (DACS) and other water management districts on the Florida Statewide Agricultural Irrigation Demand (FSAID) reports.
+During FY 2016-2017, District staff maintained collaboration with the Florida Department of Agriculture and Consumer Services (DACS) and other water management districts on the Florida Statewide Agricultural Irrigation Demand (FSAID) reports.